zone-eu/zone-mta/README.md

 ZoneMTA tries to guess the reason behind rejecting a message – maybe the message was greylisted or maybe your sending IP is blocked by this recipient.
 Not every bounce is equal.

 If the message hard bounces (or after too many retries for soft bounces) a bounce notification is POSTed to an URL.
 You can also define that a bounce response is sent to the sender email address.
+See more [here](https://github.com/zone-eu/zone-mta/wiki/Receiving-bounce-notifications)

 ### Error Recovery